MithileshGungah/Data-Science-Portfolio/README.md

 The analysis combines exploratory data analysis, model comparison, visualisation, and interpretability techniques to understand both predictive performance and the underlying drivers of churn.

-Key contributions:
+### Key Contributions

 - Performed exploratory analysis to identify behavioural and service-related patterns linked to churn
-- Built and benchmarked Logistic Regression, Random Forest, and XGBoost models under a consistent evaluation framework
+- Built and benchmarked **Logistic Regression, Random Forest, and XGBoost** models under a consistent evaluation framework
-- Designed a recall-focused evaluation strategy to prioritise identifying at-risk customers
+- Designed a **recall-focused evaluation strategy** to prioritise identifying at-risk customers
 - Improved churn recall from **0.54 to 0.87**, reducing missed churners from **171 to 49**
 - Detected **325 churners correctly in the test set** while maintaining competitive model performance
 - Applied **SHAP analysis** to interpret predictions and identify key drivers such as contract type, tenure, and service usage